No, Really, It’s Called “Cascades Near Balance Rock Road”

 I remember while hiking the Tunxis Trail and crossing this creek checking my notes a few times to be sure this was what it was supposed to be.
 For there was literally nothing to look at except some rocks and trickling water.

 Even the guidebook notes, “Along the way you will cross over a tiny stream and then reach, within several hundred yards, a more substantial but still tiny stream.
 The path turns right here, paralleling the stream as the creek proceeds downhill for 0.05 mile, producing a series of small cascades to your left.”

 Not exactly inspiring!
 A whopping 0.05 mile of “small cascades”!
 My best guess as to how this little creek made it into the hallowed pages of the guidebook is because the CFPA Walkbook mentions the “series of small waterfalls” here as well.

-What I’m saying is… if you are a waterfall chaser – and yes, they certainly exist – don’t get your hopes up out here in the hinterlands of Hartland.
+What I’m saying is… if you are a waterfall chaser – and yes, I know you exist – don’t get your hopes up out here in the hinterlands of Hartland.
 But, and this is a big but, this is still a great area for hiking.
 One that I highly recommend.

 So, in summation… go for the hike, not for the cascades near some dead-end road.